 Cat Fleas (Ctenocephalides felis)

-Adult Cat Fleas (Ctenocephalides felis) live exclusively as parasites of warm blooded animals, and birds.
-There are several different types of Fleas such as Dog Fleas, Cat Fleas, Human Fleas etc. However, they will feed on other animals in the absence of their normal host.
-The Cat Flea is the most common, being the cause of over three quarters of all Flea infestations.
+Adult Cat Fleas (Ctenocephalides felis) live exclusively as parasites of warm-blooded mammals and birds.
+There are in fact several different types of fleas, including dog fleas, cat fleas, and human fleas.
+While each of these species tends to prefer a single host species, they will all feed on other animals in the absence of their normal host.
+The cat flea is by far the most common flea species, being the cause of over three-quarters of all flea infestations.

-Cat Fleas (Ctenocephalides felis) bites are identified as a tiny dark red spot surrounded by a reddened area which persists for one or two days and can be intensely irritating and carry a social stigma.
+Cat flea (Ctenocephalides felis) bites are identified as a tiny dark red spot surrounded by a reddened area.
+These bites will persist for one or two days and can be intensely irritating and carry a social stigma.
 Bites most commonly occur on the ankles and may consist of 2-3 bites in a row.
 The degree of reaction to bites varies considerably from person to person.

-At Pest Solutions our highly skilled and expert team of Pest Control service and support staff are ready now to help eradicate those unwanted guests.
-Cat Fleas (Ctenocephalides felis).
+At Pest Solutions our highly skilled and expert team of pest control service and support staff are ready now to help eradicate those unwanted guests.
+Cat flea infestations can be particularly troublesome to eliminate, but our technicians have the equipment and know-how necessary to deal with these situations.
 Have our qualified professionals resolve that Pest problem today.
 Our Local coverage from our regional branch offices helps ensure that we are able to react swiftly so that you can claim back your office or home from those unwelcome visitors.

-Dial Freephone 0800 027 2555 for a FREE Pest Survey or to have a Treatment Visit.
+Dial Freephone 0800 027 2555 for a FREE pest survey or to arrange a treatment visit.
 Find your local Pest Solutions branch.